alexplaskett/alexplaskett.github.io/_posts/2022-4-24-demystifying-security-research-part1.md

 Probably the most important thing when embarking on security research is what topic should this be in?

-Here are some key areas which may help guide this train of thought:
+Here are some key areas which may help guide this train of thought.

 ## Enjoyment